ChadKillingsworth/closure-calculate-chunks/readme.md

 **--visualize**
 Instead of outputting the closure compiler flags, open an HTML page to visualize the graph.

+**--naming-style [entrypoint, numbered]**
+How the name of a chunk is determined.
+For "entrypoint", chunk names are derived from the imported file name.
+For "numbered", the entrypoint is named "main" and child chunks are numeric indexes.

 ## Output
 Outputs a JSON object with closure-compiler chunk definitions and source files in dependency order.